 There’s plenty of hope

 Granted, modern circumstances stack the odds against success for numerous reasons.
 Nevertheless, I have found that having an understanding of some of the underlying forces at work opens the door.
 There is plenty of time—usually a decade or so of childhood—to turn a deepening understanding into a balanced practice.
-To consider some of the other possible underlying forces, read (article coming soon).
-It is a perspective piece that speculates on the roots of music.

 You don’t need talent.
-You don’t need skill.
+You don’t need innate skill.
 All you need is the right kind of approach: patient, inviting, un-needy, and balanced.
 The rest takes care of itself.